botpress/docs/docs/channels/web.md

       })
 ```

-### Obtaining visitor's User ID
+### Obtaining the User ID

 The most widely used object property under events is `userId`.
-It fetches the current visitor ID to either save it in your database or update some Botpress DB attributes.
+It fetches the current Messaging User ID to either save it in your database or update some Botpress DB attributes.

 Since the webchat is running in an iframe, posting messages can achieve communication between frames.
 The chat will dispatch an event when a user id is set.
 You can listen for this event on your page.